-The most famous hybrid animal is the liger—but there are a few crossed creatures you probably didn't know about.
+The most famous hybrid animal is the liger—but there are more than a few crossed creatures you probably didn't know about.

 Although there are frequent unconfirmed reports of them in the wild, only one pure wholphin is currently confirmed to exist.
 Her name is Kekaimalu—which means "from the peaceful ocean"—and she's a resident of Sea Life Park, Hawaii.
 Her parents were quite the odd couple: When staffers placed a 2000-pound false killer whale and a 400-pound Atlantic bottlenose dolphin in the same tank, nobody expected them to mate.
 Kekaimalu's surprise birth on May 15, 1985 made international headlines.

-Another wholphin had previously been bred at Sea World, Tokyo in 1981, but that animal lived just 200 days.
+Another wholphin had previously been bred at Sea World Tokyo in 1981, but that animal lived just 200 days.
 Kekaimalu, however, is still going strong.
 At almost 11 feet in length, she’s more lightly colored than a false killer whale, but darker than a bottlenose.
-Though her first calf died young, a second calf lived for nine years, and in 2004, Kekaimalu had a healthy daughter by a male dolphin: Kawili ‘Kai, another star attraction at Sea Life Park.
+Though her first calf died young, a second calf lived for nine years, and in 2005, Kekaimalu had a healthy daughter, named Kawili ‘Kai, by a male dolphin.

 In 1999, Dr. Lulu Skidmore and her team at Dubai’s Camel Reproduction Center set out to create an animal that was part Old World camel and part New World llama.
 The goal was utilitarian: “The main aim was to see if we could get the best of both species,” she said.
 “We thought [that] the long coat of a llama and the strength of a camel would make for a very useful animal.”